ronnyml/snowplow-wiki/events-and-contexts/Custom-contexts.md

 > [**Self-describing JSON**](https://github.com/snowplow/iglu/wiki/Self-describing-JSONs) is a standardized [JSON](http://www.json.org/) format which co-locates a reference to the instance's [JSON Schema](http://json-schema.org/) alongside the instance's data

-If you want to create your own custom context, you must create a [JSON Schema](http://json-schema.org/) for it and upload it to an [Iglu repository](Iglu-repository).
+If you want to create your own custom context, you must create a [JSON schema](http://json-schema.org/) for it and upload it to an [Iglu schema registry](Iglu-registry).
 Since more than one can be attached to an event, the `context` argument (if it is provided at all) should be a *non-empty array of self-describing JSONs*.

 **Important:** Even if only one custom context is being attached to an event, it still needs to be wrapped in an array.